 EITI Mauritania updated its workplan in August 2018, with objectives on EITI mainstreaming.

 Mauritania was found to have achieved meaningful progress in implementing the EITI Standard.
 View more information under the Validation section of this page or go to the Board's decision in full.
 Previously, the country was compliant under the 2011 Rules.

 The Mauritanian Government announced its intention to sign up to the EITI on 25 September 2005.
 The Prime Minister issued a decree on 7 September 2006 establishing the framework for EITI implementation.
 Ministerial decree n°2009-231 of 2009 regulates the organisation and functionning of the National Committee (Comité National), which ensures EITI implementation and follow up in Mauritania.
 The Committee consists of 30 members, 8 representatives each from government and industry and 14 from civil society.
 The Hydrocarbons Code of 2011 requires companies to disclose payments made to government.

-The Annual Progress Report provides an overview of all EITI Mauritania's activities during the past year.
+The Annual Progress Report provides an overview of the activities of EITI Mauritania in 2019.